A bit about me...

 For those who teach foundations of ESOL at the college level or in ESOL endorsement workshops, Preparing the Way: Teaching ELs in the Pre-K - 12 Classroom covers the following:

 ■Theories of Second Language Learning

 ■Special Populations (e.g., Gifted English Learners (EL), ELs with Learning Disabilities)

 ■Evaluation for K-12 English Learners

-The new 4th edition includes 60+ new activities for the college classroom or professional development workshop.
-You can request a desk copy from Kendall Hunt Publishing Co.
-It is currently in press and will be available by summer 2021.
+The new 4th edition includes 65 new activity pages for the college classroom or professional development workshop.
+Educators can request a desk copy from Kendall Hunt Publishing Co.